- American Physical Society Sites

 Industry Mentoring for Physicists (IMPact) is a new mentoring program intended to connect graduate students and postdocs with physicists who work in industry.
 Over 400 mentors and mentees are participating, and many mentees have received invaluable information that will help them chart a course to successful careers.

-Download a flyer about IMPact
+Download a flyer about IMPact and finding local contacts

 * Ph.D. data include on potentially permanent jobs, excluding temporary faculty and postdoc positions.
 Data from AIP Statistical Research Center for 2011-2012 cohorts.